 Criteria for portfolio composition

-5. Your portfolio must withstand a long losing streak.
-Such a streak will necessarily happen in the future.
-If you lose 50%, then to recover the losses you must make 100%.
+5. Your portfolio should withstand a long losing streak.
+No doubt, such a streak will occur in the future.
+So multiply your estimated MDD by 2-3 times to cover the survivor bias.

 Reliable backtest results

 Good backtests require accurate historical data, but most brokers don’t provide their own historical data.
 They usually provide poor quality data from Metaquotes: